eyer1951/synced-to-the-beat/README.md

 I used the 38-pin ESP32 development boards available from A-Z Delivery https://az-delivery.com/products/esp32-developmentboard or Amazon https://www.amazon.com/AZDelivery-Nodemcu-CP2102-Module-Development/dp/B07H3TTCCW/

 ## Silent Step Stick
 This is the TMC2130 chip made by Trinamic.
-Info at https://www.trinamic.com/support/eval-kits/details/silentstepstick/. _Note that you need the SPI version of hte development board._
+Info at https://www.trinamic.com/support/eval-kits/details/silentstepstick/. _Note that you need the SPI version of the development board.
+Non-SPI ones look similar but need a next-to-impossible modification to enable SPI._

 ## PCB Parts List
 Frizting file is included.
 Parts list: